googleinterns/sarahchen-intern-2020/hologram_dashboard/README.md

 ## Extension
 Follow the following steps to upload the extension onto chrome

+    1. Build the angular front-end code by running ng build from the extension folder
-    1. Navigate to chrome://extensions from a chrome browser
+    2. Navigate to chrome://extensions from a chrome browser
-    2. Enable developer's mode by clicking the developer mode option on the top right https://screenshot.googleplex.com/C9o8CfEfG3P
+    3. Enable developer's mode by clicking the developer mode option on the top right https://screenshot.googleplex.com/C9o8CfEfG3P
-    3. Click "load unpacked" to load "hologram_dashboard/front-end/" then the extension should show on your dashboard with a google logo https://screenshot.googleplex.com/ZHXFaaQtY8W
+    4. Click "load unpacked" to load "hologram_dashboard/extension/dist/extension/" then the extension should show on your dashboard with a google logo https://screenshot.googleplex.com/ZHXFaaQtY8W